jbock-java/simple-component/README.md

 A minimalistic approach to dependency injection.
 Basically the idea is that you can do (almost) everything dagger does with only a handful annotations:

-1. `@Inject` declares an injection site, `@Provides` declares an injection site within the component
+1. `@Inject` declares an injection point, similarly `@Provides` declares an injection point within the component
 2. `@Qualifier` and `@Named`
 3. `@Component` along with `@Component.Factory`